shivansh/gogo/README.md

 make gogo
 ```

-The three-address code (in-memory) data structure can be prepared via -
+The MIPS assembly can be generated via -
 ```
 bin/gogo test/test1.ir
 ```